teleprint-me/sdl-examples/docs/dda.md

 - **Incrementing the Coordinates**: The current $x$ and $y$ coordinates are incremented by the values of $x_{increment}$ and $y_{increment}$.
 This ensures that the points are spaced evenly along the line.

-- **Plotting the Points**: The $\text{putpixel}$ function is responsible for rendering the point on the screen.
+- **Plotting the Points**: The $\text{plot}$ function is responsible for rendering the point on the screen.
 By converting floating-point coordinates to integers, it ensures compatibility with the SDL rendering function.

 ## Putting it all together